Q: How do I get a good seal in my ear canal with the ear tips?

 Scott says: I always fly with a ball cap on and sunglasses with pretty thick temples.
-With our longer mic boom, I’ve been wearing the CQ1 Headset frame up off of my ears by about an inch, somewhat around the band of my ball cap, or just above.
+With our longer mic boom, I usually wear the CQ1 Headset frame up off of my ears by about an inch, somewhat around the band of my ball cap, or just above.
 This produces a lot of stability with rapid head movements and fully separates the headset from my sunglasses.

 Q: Where are the headsets manufactured?

-A: The headsets are assembled in the great state of Texas at Card Machine Works.
+A: The headsets are manufactured in the great state of Texas at Card Machine Works.

 Q: I only hear in one ear.